 Written by Robin Taub

-You have to file a tax return if you either owe tax, or you're owed a refund for overpaid taxes, Canada Pension Plan or Employment Insurance.
-So use this checklist to help make filing your taxes as efficient and painless as possible.
+You have to file a tax return if you either owe tax, or you're owed a refund for overpaid taxes, Canada Pension Plan, or Employment Insurance.
+So use this checklist to help make filing your taxes as efficient and convenient as possible.

 Note Important Deadlines

-- The deadlines for receiving most tax information slips is the last day of February, except for the T3, which is issued 90 days after a trust's tax year-end.
-Since February 29, 2020 falls on a Saturday this year, the deadline is actually the next business day, March 2, 2020.
+- The deadlines for receiving most tax information slips is the last day of February, with a few exceptions, for example T3, which is issued 90 days after a trust's tax year end.
+Since February 28, 2021 fell on a Sunday this year, the deadline was actually the next business day, March 1, 2021.

-- The deadline for contributing to your RSP/RRSP and deducting it on your 2019 return is March 2, 2020.
+- The deadline for contributing to your RSP/RRSP and deducting it on your 2020 return was March 1, 2021.